 Make more money by transporting your beekeeping bees to farms that need them as pollinators.
 Use your bee hives to attract bee swarms on other properties.

 12. Lease Your Land to Other Farmers

 So, how do you start farming with no money?
 Lease your land to other farmers.
 Set that money aside for starting your own farming operation.

 13. Raise Chickens

 Many consumers are seeking organic chickens, such as free-range or pastured poultry.
-You can make money by selling meat chickens or learn how to start an egg farm.
-Or you can make money hatching eggs and selling chicks to people who want to start their own flocks.
+As such, you can make money by selling meat chickens or learning how to start an egg farm.
+What’s more, you can make money hatching eggs and selling chicks to people who want to start their own flocks.

 14. Lease Your Land to Groups

 You can lease portions of your land to groups such as Scouts, Dog Trainers and others.

 You can set your own rules, such as only allowing archery hunting or restricting hours and days when hunting may take place.